2019 Tournament Rules!

-For game play, we will follow ASA softball rules with the exception of any specific in-house rules stated here and/or the Welcome Packet.
+For game play, we will follow NFHS (National Federation of State High School) rules with the exception of any specific in-house rules stated here and/or the Welcome Packet

 A customized team award and individual awards will be presented to the championship and runner-up teams in each age division.
 In addition, customized awards will be presented to the skills competition winners.